FilipeFRSantana/spotify-imersao-alura/README.md

 # Introduction

 This is a project to start the studies about HTML, CSS and JS.
-The main goal is create a website with my professional informations.
+The main goal is create a website with spotify home page. with API functionalities and responsiveness of elements on the screen

 # Preview